CEIDatUGA/COVID-19-DATA/georgia/ga_GDPH_daily_status_report/README.md

 - `County` - County's name if known, otherwise it will appear as 'Unknown'
 - `Cases` - Number of cases per county
 - `Fatalities` - Number of fatalities per county
-- `Latest_Status_Report` - Date and time of the last update on the website
+- `Latest_Status_Report` - Date and time of the last status update on the website

 <b>Related subdirectory and/or files </b>
 - TBD